 When an alarm is set as latching, once activated, the alarm will continue until it is manually reset by pressing the 'ALARM RESET' button.
 This is the default for radio pager based units as it ensures the carer responds at the room.
+An alternative radio solution is to use a Remote Rest button (P176AB).
+In this case the alarms will be AUTO-RESET and the Remote Reset facility enabled (see below).
 When an alarm is set as auto reset the alarm will automatically cancel as soon as the symptoms causing the alarm condition have stopped.
-This is the default for Nurse Call systems as the wall box has to be reset by the carer and the duplicated reset function would cause confusion.
+This is also the default for Nurse Call systems as the wall box has to be reset by the carer and the duplicated reset function would cause confusion.